 8. Hoka One One Bondi 7

-One look at the Bondi 7’s thick sole, and you can practically see the cushioning under there!
+One look at the Bondi 7’s thick sole, and you can see why we say this is the most cushioned marathoning shoe.

-As well as the premium cushioning, you’ll get a good bit of support out of this shoe too.
+In addition to the premium cushioning, you’ll get a good bit of support out of this shoe, too.
 The heel counter keeps your heel right where it should be without any unnecessary movement, and the upper features TPU overlays for additional rigidity.

 It’s worth noting that if you’re buying the Bondi 7 after having been with a different brand, you’ll most likely find the cushioning super comfortable and soft.